 You will not receive your original check back.
 We will destroy your original check, but will keep a copy of it.
-If the EFT cannot be processed for technical reasons, you authorize us to process the copy in place of your original check.
-If USCIS cannot complete the EFT because of insufficient funds, we may try to make the transfer up to two times.
+If USCIS cannot process the EFT for technical reasons, you authorize us to process the copy in place of your original check.
+If USCIS cannot complete the EFT because of insufficient funds, we may try to make the transfer two additional times.

 When applying with EOIR during removal proceedings: If you are in removal proceedings, you must submit the payment as instructed by the immigration court with jurisdiction over your case.
-For information about EOIR, visit EOIR's Web site at www.usdoj.gov/eoir.
+For information about EOIR, visit EOIR's website at www.usdoj.gov/eoir.